 The Government failed to address the remaining lack of legal structure that would secure transparency for

 website blocking by ISPs.
 Court orders would provide independent oversight for this policy.
 Neither the method of oversight, nor enforcement of blocking have been specified on the face of the Bill.

-For now, the general public can find solace in knowing that the Government is aware that blocking all of social media sites is a ridiculous plan.
+find solace in knowing that the Government is aware that blocking all of social media sites is a ridiculous plan.
 Lord Ashton said that the Government "don't want to get to the

 situation where we close down the whole of Twitter, which would make us one of two countries in the world to have done that".

 Privacy protections and anonymity

 Lord Stevenson and Lord Paddick (Lib Dem) introduced an amendment that would ensure that age-verification systems have high privacy and data protection safeguards.

 regulations.
 It would deliver anonymity for age-verification system users and make it impossible to identify users throughout different websites.
 This approach could encourage people's trust in age-verification systems and will reassure people to safely

 access legal material.
 By securing anonymity, people's right to freedom of expression would be less adversely impacted.
 Not all the problems go away: people may still not trust the tools, but fears can at least be reduced, and the worst calamities of

 People subjected to age verification should be able to choose which age-verification system they prefer and trust.
 It is necessary that the Bill sets up provisions for "user choice" to assure a

 functioning market.
 Without this, a single age-verification provider could conquer the market offering a low-cost solution with inadequate privacy protections.

 The amendment received wider support from the Lords.

 Despite the wide-ranging support from Lib Dem, Labour and cross-bench Lords, the Government found this amendment "unnecessary".
 Lord Ashton referred to the guidance published by the age-verification regulator that will

 Guidance to be published by the age-verification regulator drew fire in the Delegated Powers and

 Regulatory Reform Committee's Report published in December 2016.
 In their criticism, the Committee made it clear that they find it unsatisfactory that none of the age-verification regulator's guidelines have been published or approved by Parliament.

 Lord Ashton did not tackle these concerns during the Committee sitting.

 The issue of privacy safeguards is very likely to come up again at the Report stage.
 Lord Paddick was not convinced by the Government's answer and promised to

 bring this issue up at the next stage.
 The Government also promised to respond to the Delegated Powers and Regulatory Reform Committee's Report before the next stage of the Bill's passage.

 put privacy safeguards on the face of the Bill, Labour and Lib Dem Lords have an opportunity to change the Government's stance.
 Together they can press the Government to address privacy concerns.

 discuss crucial parts of the Part 3.
 Age verification for online pornography is proving to be more complex and demanding than the Government anticipated and they lack an adequate strategy.
 The Report stage of the Bill (22 February) could offer some

-answers to the questions raised during the last week's Committee sittings, but Labour and Lib Dems need to be prepared to push for votes on crucial amendments to get the Government to address privacy and free
+answers to the questions raised during the last week's Committee sittings, but Labour and Lib Dems need to be prepared to push for votes on crucial amendments to get the Government to address privacy and free expression concerns.